Our research is editorially independent but we may earn a commission for purchases made through our links.

 Have you ever wanted to get up close and personal with wolves?
 The Saint Francis Wolf Sanctuary offers this exciting experience in Navasota, Texas just a short drive from Houston.

 A nonprofit charity, it rescues and provides homes to wolves and wolf-hybrid dogs that are no longer able to be released into the wild.
-The organization has been in operation for nearly two decades, starting with a wolf named Mystery, one of many animals that lived at the North American Wolf Association in Conroe, Texas where they were kept in substandard conditions, malnourished, and denied essential vaccinations.
-Mystery escaped in the summer of 2002 and ultimately sparked the birth of the Saint Francis Wolf Sanctuary to provide her with the love and care she needed.
+The organization has been in operation for nearly two decades, starting with a wolf named Mystery.
+Mystery ultimately sparked the birth of the Saint Francis Wolf Sanctuary, which was able to provide her with the love and care she needed.

 YOU'RE ALL SET!